keramatAlijani/Hacking-JWT/README.md

 Hacking-JWT is licensed under the GNU GPL license. take a look at the [LICENSE](https://github.com/keramatAlijani/Hacking-JWT/blob/master/LICENSE) for more information.

+## Thanks
+Special Thanks to the Pentesterlab website for its great exercises that helped me in improving the tool.

 ## Version
 **Current version is 1.0**